dylan-k/Obsidian-For-Business/README.md

 > Obsidian For Business is a combination of a template vault for Obsidian and some Microsoft Outlook VBA Macros.
 Together, these facilitate a powerful, extensible, and flexible plain text workflow using Microsoft Office and Obsidian.

-**If you enjoy this product and want to support it's development consider GitHub Sponsorship:**
+**If you enjoy this product and want to support its development, consider GitHub Sponsorship:**

 <!-- GitHub Sponsor -->
 <h3 align="center">